mtlynch/mtlynch.io/content/posts/logpaste/index.md

 No, my app never talks to a remote database server.

->Oh, then you're using a proprietary managed datastore like [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) or [Google Cloud Firestore](https://cloud.google.com/firestore).
+>Oh, then you're using a proprietary, managed datastore like [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) or [Google Cloud Firestore](https://cloud.google.com/firestore).

 Nope, my entire stack is open-source and platform-agnostic.